-Your whole Primary will love rocking along using jingle bells as they sing An Angel Came to Joseph Smith.
+Your whole Primary will love rocking along as they sing An Angel Came to Joseph Smith jingle bells in hand.
 The catchy tune and steady beat (even with the time signature change!) makes this song perfect for pulling out the bells and shaking along with the beat.

 Affiliate links are used in this post.